Home

 Randall Zadar

 Before going on, I should probably comment on how this all got started.
-I am often asked how did I get started making miniature bronze figurines.
-A different career choice and one I didn’t plan for or even knew it existed.
-So the best answer is, it found me.
+I am often asked how I got started making miniature bronze figurines.
+A different career choice, and one I didn’t plan for or even know existed.
+So the best answer is that it found me.
 In 1992, I was running my own office machine business.
 I became restless and started looking for another career.
 This started me on the road of creativity, something that was not new to me, as I was always creating things growing up.

 Randall Zadar Fine Art